Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Sequence Graph Transform (SGT)

-As mentioned in the previous section, we extract a sequence $s$'s features in the form of ``associations'' between the alphabets, represented as $\psi_{uv}^{(s)}$, where $u,v\in\mathcal{V}$, are the corresponding alphabets and $\psi$ is a function of a helper function $\phi$. $\phi_{\kappa}(d)$ is a function that takes a ``distance,'' $d$, as an input and $\kappa$ as a tuning hyper-parameter.
+We extract a sequence $s$'s features in the form of ``associations'' between the symbols, represented as $\psi_{uv}^{(s)}$, where $u,v\in\mathcal{V}$, are the corresponding symbols, and $\psi$ is a function of a helper function $\phi$. $\phi_{\kappa}(d)$ is a function that takes a ``distance,'' $d$, as input, and $\kappa$ as a tuning hyper-parameter.